 In contrast, standard commercial tuna fishing has major negative impacts on tuna and other species.
 For more on this, see “Tuna Harvest Yields ‘Collateral Damage.’”

 According to the Blue Ocean Institute, “Pole and troll [Albacore] fisheries have very low bycatch of non-targeted species and are models for selective fisheries.
 Discarded fish, including undersized individuals, are usually in a viable condition (Western Pacific Fishery Management Council 2002).”

-Independent lab tests show that our small, young Halibut average only 0.07 ppm mercury.
-For comparison sake, we tested a larger Halibut of standard commercial size, which contained a mercury level of 0.5 ppm, or seven times higher than our Halibut.
+Independent lab tests show that our small (20 lb. or less), young halibut average only 0.07 ppm mercury.
+For comparison sake, we tested a larger halibut of standard commercial size, which contained a mercury level of 0.5 ppm, or seven times higher than our Halibut.

-I should also note that The Marine Stewardship Council—the leading independent auditor of fishery sustainability, founded by the World Wildlife Fund—currently certifies that the Alaskan Halibut and North Pacific Troll Albacore Tuna fisheries meet their strict standards for sustainability (See “Tuna Fishery Awarded Sustainable Status”).
+I should also note that The Marine Stewardship Council—the leading independent auditor of fishery sustainability, founded by the World Wildlife Fund—currently certifies that the Alaskan halibut and North Pacific troll albacore fisheries meet their strict standards for sustainability (See “Tuna Fishery Awarded Sustainable Status”).

 I hope you find this information helpful and reassuring.
 We look forward to continuing to serve you.
 Please let me know if you have any additional questions.

 Randy Hartnell, President